-Until this yr the station allocation procedure for shrimps, Cod and GHL were calculated each by it selves.
-This yr however the allocation procedure has been combined so that the end result is minimising standard errors for all species in the respective order.
+The allocation procedure has been combined for Shrimps, GHL and COD so that the end result is minimising standard errors for all species in the respective order.

 From 1988 through 1998, all stations have been selected by replacing sampling sites each year.
 Since 1999 about 50% of the randomly selected stations covered in the preceding year, were repeated as fixed stations in the following year.
 This was done to evaluate the stability of the stock distribution and to assess the performance of a fixed-station design relative to that of re-sampling (Kingsley, 2001a).
-Remaining stations were re-selected applying the abovementioned buffer zone method and treating the fixed stations as already chosen.
+Remaining stations were re-selected applying the above-mentioned buffer zone method and treating the fixed stations as already chosen.
 The introduction of fixing station positions from one year to the next has not explicitly been taken into account in the present analysis, i.e. data from the fixed and the replaced stations have been used without distinction and the analysis is therefore similar to the ones carried out in years in which all stations were selected at random.

 Prior to 1998 the observed densities of Northern shrimp in the region north of 69°30'N were consistently low.
 Furthermore it was very difficult and time consuming to find suitable bottom for trawling in this region.
-Against this background a fixed-station sampling design in this area was used between 1998 and 2002.
+Against this background a fixed-station sampling design in this area was used between1998 and 2002.
 In order to cover all nine secondary strata with a minimum of two stations in each in this area, 20 possible trawl tracks were identified and used as a "track pool" from which stations were chosen at random.
 Based on this process, between 10 and 18 stations were sampled annually.
 Since 2003, after having obtained better bathymetric information, the same procedure for stratification and selection of stations as in the other offshore areas has been applied.

-In 2009, 326 stations at depths between 51 and 600 m were planned in the survey area.
+In 2010, 359 stations at depths between 51 and 600 m were planned in the survey area.
 Of these some were allocated to the various strata according to the distribution of Northern shrimp in the previous years while others were allocated based on the distribution of Greenland halibut (GHL) and Atlantic cod respectively.
 In addition, some stations were planned at depths < 150 m in NAFO Div.
 1A-1F and 11 extra hauls at depths between 600 and 800 m after GHL in NAFO 1B.
-CTD casts were made along standard transects in the offshore and the Disko Bay/Vaigat area.
-Both the results of fish catches and the observations from the hydrographical transects will be reported as usual elsewhere, i.e. at the NAFO Scientific Council Meeting in June 2010.
+26 CTD casts were made along standard transects in the offshore and the Disko Bay/Vaigat area.
+Both the results of fish catches and the observations from the hydrographical transects will be reported as usual elsewhere, i.e. at the NAFO Scientific Council Meeting in June 2011.
+For the Shrimp biomass calculations 270 stations were used.